peterbe/minimalcss/README.md

 third-party webpages), set this to `true`.
 * `styletags` - If set to `true`, on-page `<style>` tags are parsed along with external stylesheets.
 By default, only external stylesheets are parsed.
 * `enableServiceWorkers` - By default all Service Workers are disabled.
 This option enables them as is.
-* `isJavaScriptEnabled` - By default JavaScript is enabled.
-This option allows disable JavaScript.
+* `disableJavaScript` - By default JavaScript is enabled.
+If set to `true` it will ignore `withoutjavascript` option and loading the page only one time without JavaScript.

 ## Warnings